DiegelD/CarND-Path-Planning-Project/README.md

 * **Sampling Based Methods** Are good to use for this problem, hence they require somewhat easier to compute definition of the free space.
 They use a collison detection module that probes if the free space to see if a configuration is in collition or not.
 Also not all part of the free space have to be explored to find a solution.
-Examples here are the A*-Algorithm.
+Examples here are the A*-Algorithm or Hybrid A*